coldicedcoffee/soc2025/README.md

 #### This repository is a part of HelloFOSS '23

-An on-going project of the Web and Coding Club.
+An on-going project of the Web and Coding Club 2025.
 Built using Django REST Framework and React.

 # Getting Started